 Kelly O'Neill is a historian of the Russian Empire and an advocate of spatial history.
-She has taught undergraduate and graduate courses on tsarist history, digital history, and the history of cartography.
-Her book, Claiming Crimea: A History of Catherine the Great’s Southern Empire (Yale University Press, 2017), received an honorable mention for the Joseph Rothschild Prize in Nationalism and Ethnic Studies.
-She conducts training workshops in historical GIS tools and methods and regularly presents her research to audiences ranging from high school students to colleagues at academic institutions around the world.
-Kelly holds both a PhD in History and an MA in Regional Studies—Russia, Eastern Europe, and Central Asia (REECA) from Harvard University.
+As a faculty member in the History Department at Harvard, Dr. O'Neill taught a range of undergraduate and graduate courses including seminars on Catherine II, arctic exploration, and digital history, and published her first book, Claiming Crimea: A History of Catherine the Great’s Southern Empire (Yale University Press, 2017).
+In 2018 she joined the Davis Center and began developing her interest in geographic information science and cartography into an NEH-sponsored digital humanities research project.
+She continues to teach, conducts training workshops in GIS tools and methods, and regularly presents her research to audiences ranging from high school students to colleagues at academic institutions around the world.
+Kelly holds both a Ph.D. in History and an A.M. in Regional Studies—Russia, Eastern Europe, and Central Asia (REECA) from Harvard University.

 Director, Imperiia Project / Lecturer on History, Harvard University